quenorha/monitor_service_led/README.md

 ```shell
 * * * * *  /etc/config-tools/monitor_service_led -s mosquitto -l U1 -d
 ```

 This will check the container state every minute.
-You can add several lines if you have several containers to monitor
+You can add several lines if you have several containers/services to monitor, just use different LED of course.

 ### Go further
 We could add a deeper check of the container based on logs or based on status (when provided by the application, i.e Node-RED).